Zebra

 8. They have a strong immune system, which helps them resist disease.

 10. Their herd members communicate with each other by vocalising and body language.
-Zebras interact by touching one another with their lips, muzzle and whiskers.
+Zebras interact by touching one another with their lips, muzzles and whiskers.
 They have a habit of biting the tails of other zebras.

-11. Zebras are polygamous animals and have a polygynous mating system which means the males mate with multiple females throughout the breeding season.
+11. Zebras are polygamous animals and have a polygynous mating system, which means the males mate with multiple females throughout the breeding season.

-12. They have black skin under their coats and are closely related to horses and asses which share the genus Equus with them.
+12. They have black skin under their coats and are closely related to horses and asses, which share the genus Equus with them.

-Appearance And Anatomy Of Zebra
+Appearance And Anatomy Of The Zebra

 Zebra's unique appearance is one of the things that makes them so fascinating.
 They are native to Africa, and there are several different species of zebra.
 The most prominent feature of zebras is the bold patterns on their coats.
-Zebras embedded hairs that give them their characteristic stripes.
-They have white stripes next to black or brown stripes, with the stripes ending at their stomach or bellies and the inner side of the white thighs and legs.
-However, zebras have black skin under their coats.
-Closely related to horses, they have thick bodies, large-rounded ears, protruding muzzles with long heads, large eyes positioned on the sides of their heads, long necks sporting a short mane, tufted tails and slender legs with sharp hooves.
-All three species of zebras have black and white coats with black stripes that are narrow on the head and wide on the body.
+They have embedded hairs that give them their characteristic stripes.
+Zebras have white stripes next to black or brown stripes.
+These stripes end at their bellies and the inner side of the white thighs and legs.
+Zebras have a horse-like build with a barrel-shaped muscular body, large, rounded ears, protruding muzzles with long heads, large eyes positioned on the sides of their heads, long necks topped with a short mane, tufted tails and slender legs with sharp hooves.
+All three species of zebras have black and white coats with black stripes, which are narrow on the head and wide on the body.
 Each zebra's stripe pattern is unique, akin to a human fingerprint, which plays a crucial role in social interactions within herds.
+However, they have black skin under their coats.
 Zebras stand 4.3 to 6.3 feet tall at the shoulder and can reach a length of 7.4 to 8.10 feet.
-They typically weigh between 280 to 450 kilograms.
+They typically weigh between 280 and 450 kilograms.

 Habitat And Distribution Of Zebra